parallel-markets/handbook/security/index.md

 ## Hardware :desktop_computer:
 All Company hardware should have the Company's device profile installed to enable remote lock/wipe in case your laptop is stolen.
 Your device should also:

-1. Have full hard drive encryption enabled (for OSX, [use FileVault](https://support.apple.com/en-us/HT204837)).
+1. Have full hard drive encryption enabled (for macOS, [use FileVault](https://support.apple.com/en-us/HT204837)).
 1. Make sure you have your screensaver set to lock your computer after a short period of activity (and require a password)
 1. Never leave your phone or laptop unattended in a public place (for instance, [at a coffeeshop](../work/where/#coffee-shops-coffee-and-co-working-spaces)).
 Even if you leave your computer alone with a stranger for only a minute, [quick physical access is all that's required to hack your computer](https://en.wikipedia.org/wiki/Physical_access).
 1. Ensure all of the important files on your devices are backed up [in one of our tools](../work/coordination/#communications-tools).
 All computers eventually die, act as though yours could expire any day.